fullstackers/bus.io/README.md

-Bus seamlessly connects to clients together over a network.
+Bus.io seamlessly connects to clients together over a network.
 Messages are produced by clients which are published to an exchange.
 The exchange queues up these messages to be handled.
 When these messages are handled they can then be published to subscribers over a channel.
 Channels are identified by the actors and targets.
 Messages are composed of an actor, a target, an action, and the content.
 A message describes an action performed by a client toward another client or resource.
-With bus.io we can build application that will scale.
-A practical approach would be to use socket.io-client to represent each client.
-Redis as the backbone for the queue and pubsub.
+With Bus.io we can build application that will scale.
+Bus.io is built on top of socket.io.

 # Installation and Environment Setup